-The suspected cyberattack targeting South Korean banks and broadcasters originated from an IP address in China, South Korean regulators said Thursday, heightening suspicions of North Korean involvement.
+The suspected cyberattack that appeared to target South Korean banks and broadcasters Wednesday originated from an IP address in China, South Korea’s Communications Committee said in a statement Thursday.

-The attack Wednesday damaged 32,000 computers and servers at media and financial companies, South Korea's Communications Commission said.
+The attack damaged 32,000 computers and servers of media and financial companies, the committee said.

 Some past cyberattacks on South Korean organizations that officials linked to North Korea were traced to IP addresses in China.
 An IP address is the number that identifies a network or device on the Internet.

 China, which has been accused by U.S. organizations of supporting cyberattacks, said Thursday that it was aware of reports on the matter.